Atonality: Characteristics

 Perle also points out that structural coherence is most often achieved through operations on intervallic cells.
 A cell "may operate as a kind of microcosmic set of fixed intervallic content, statable either as a chord or as a melodic figure or as a combination of both.
 Its components may be fixed with regard to order, in which event it may be employed, like the twelve-tone set, in its literal transformations. … Individual tones may function as pivotal elements, to permit overlapping statements of a basic cell or the linking of two or more basic cells".

 Regarding the post-tonal music of Perle, one theorist wrote: "While ... montages of discrete-seeming elements tend to accumulate global rhythms other than those of tonal progressions and their rhythms, there is a similarity between the two sorts of accumulates spatial and temporal relationships: a similarity consisting of generalized arching tone-centers linked together by shared background referential materials".

-Another approach of composition techniques for atonal music is given by Allen Forte who developed the theory behind atonal music.
-Forte describes two main operations: transposition and inversion.
-Transposition can be seen as a rotation of t either clockwise or anti-clockwise on a circle, where each note of the chord is rotated equally.
-For example, if t = 2 and the chord is [0 3 6], transposition (clockwise) will be [2 5 8].
-Inversion can be seen as a symmetry with respect to the axis formed by 0 and 6.
-If we carry on with our example [0 3 6] becomes [0 9 6].

-An important characteristic are the invariants, which are the notes which stay identical after a transformation.
-No difference is made between the octave in which the note is played so that, for example, all C♯s are equivalent, no matter the octave in which they actually occur.
-This is why the 12-note scale is represented by a circle.
-This leads us to the definition of the similarity between two chords which considers the subsets and the interval content of each chord.